alethena/Share-Dispenser-Two-Sided/README.md

 **Permissions**

 * The contract has an owner.
 This is handled through the corresponding open-zeppelin contract.
+* The contract is pausible by the owner (using the corresponding open-zeppelin contract).
 * The user can call the following functions `buyShares`, `sellShares`, `getERC20Balance`, `getERC20Available`, `getCumulatedPrice`, `getCumulatedBuyBackPrice`.
 * All other functions are restricted to internal use or can only be called by the contract owner.

 **A Note on Versions**